-Product/Product Candidate Description Target Use Status Ephedrine Ephedrine pre-filled syringe, containing 10 ml of a solution of 3 mg/ml ephedrine for Clinically important hypotension occurring in the setting of anesthesia Product candidate licensed Aguettant; preparing NDA for submission to FDA. injection Approved in the European Union; owned and marketed by Aguettant.
-Phenylephrine Phenylephrine pre-filled syringe containing 10 ml of a solution of 50 mcg/ml Clinically important hypotension resulting primarily from vasodilation in the setting Product candidate licensed from Aguettant; preparing NDA for submission to FDA. phenylephrine for injection of anesthesia Approved in the European Union; owned and marketed by Aguettant.
+Product/Product Candidate Description Target Use Status Ephedrine Ephedrine pre-filled syringe, containing 10 ml of a solution of 3 mg/ml Clinically important hypotension occurring in the setting of anesthesia Product candidate licensed from Aguettant; preparing NDA for submission to FDA. ephedrine for injection C Approved in the European Union; owned and marketed by Aguettant.
+Phenylephrine Phenylephrine pre-filled syringe containing 10 ml of a solution of 50 mcg/ml Clinically important hypotension resulting primarily from vasodilation Product candidate licensed from Aguettant; preparing NDA for submission to FDA. phenylephrine for injection in the setting of anesthesia Approved in the European Union; owned and marketed by Aguettant.